 How do you Define Fitness?

 Rick Kaselj: That’s why I do so well, with all that.
 You bet.
 You know I missed my first question.
-Everyone has a different definition to this.
-Now I want to know what your definition is when it comes to fitness.
+Everyone has a different definition of this.
+Now I want to know what your definition is when it comes to Fitness.

 Let me backtrack just a hair.
-I said I was in the body building industry, I was also the youngest Senior Vice President in Manhattan.
-I worked for the Helmsys and I worked in various things.
-I am good friends with Barbara Corcoran who’s on the Shark Tank.
-So I have had one foot in the fitness world and one foot in the business world to a large degree most of my life.
-In the business world, people who are not in shape in my opinion are not as effective as they could be.
+I said I was in the bodybuilding industry and the youngest Senior Vice President in Manhattan.
+I worked for Helmsys, and I worked in various things.
+And I am good friends with Barbara Corcoran, who’s on Shark Tank.
+So I have had one foot in the fitness world.
+And one foot in the business world to a large degree most of my life.
+In the business world, people who are not in shape, in my opinion, are not as effective as they could be.

-It doesn’t make any difference if you went to the Harvard or Yale.
-You know I started off as a janitor and ended up being one of the youngest senior VPs in Manhattan Real Estate.
+It doesn’t make any difference if you go to Harvard or Yale.
+You know I started as a janitor.
+And ended up being one of the youngest senior VPs in Manhattan Real Estate.
 I was competing against guys who went to Harvard and Yale.

 Was it because I was smarter?
 No.